-Shares of our common stock that you buy under the Plan will be maintained in your Plan account in uncertificated form for safekeeping.
+Shares of our common stock that you buy under the Plan will be maintained in your Plan account for safekeeping.
 Safekeeping protects your shares against loss, theft or accidental destruction and also provides a convenient way for you to keep track of your shares.
 Only shares held in safekeeping may be sold through the Plan.